 Also passionate about chamber music, his partners include Martha Argerich, Boris Berezovsky, Andreas Brantelid, Gérard Caussé,

-Henri Demarquette, Ivry Gitlis (who he also accompanies at the piano), Philippe Graffin, David Guerrier, Xavier Phillips, Vadim Repine, Enrico Fagone… to name but a few
+Henri Demarquette, Ivry Gitlis (whom he also accompanies on the piano), Philippe Graffin, David Guerrier, Xavier Phillips, Vadim Repine, Enrico Fagone… to name but a few

-Several of his live recordings of the Lugano Festival are included in the collections of the “Martha ArgerichProject” (EMI, Warner Music).
-Two other CDs are dedicated to today’s composers Antonio Santana (Erol, 2014) and Alexander Mansourian (Brilliant Classics, 2017).
-The first two CDs of the “Music for Two” series with Kremena Nikolova (NovAntiqua Records) made headlines in the “Classical Sin” magazine in 2016 and won the International Classical Music Awards in 2017.
-The recording of Federico Maria Sardelli’s Violin Concerto under the direction of the author (Brilliant Classics, 2014) received 5 Diapason stars in 2014.
+Discography: Anton has recorded more than twenty records.
+Among them, his live recordings of the Lugano Festival are in the collections of the Martha Argerich Project (EMI, Warner Music).
+Three other CDs are dedicated to today’s composers Antonio Santana (Erol, 2014 and 2018) and Alexander Mansourian (Brilliant Classics, 2017).
+The first two records in the “Music for Two” series with Kremena Nikolova (NovAntiqua Records) made the front page of “Péché classique” magazine in 2016 and received the nomination for the International Classical Music Awards in 2017.
+The recording of Federico Maria Sardelli’s Violin Concerto under the direction of the composer (Brilliant Classics) was awarded 5 Diapason stars in 2014.

 Anton received the Order of Merit from the Caisse d’Epargne Ile-de-France (distinguished Grand Mécène de la Culture by the Ministry of Culture) for his talent as a soloist, composer and his musical commitment.
 Founder and artistic director of the festival Le Printemps du Violon, he is also at the initiative of the project “Russia in Paris”, as well as violin professor at the Royal Conservatory of Mons.
 In February 2018, he founded a new chamber orchestra, the Vivaldi Society, which made its debut at the Squadratori Hall of the Arsenal in Venice.